utags/utags/userscript-desc/readme.md

 - You can directly add tags to the browsed page, and the page will not be reloaded when you save the tag
 - Tags can be added to post titles, usernames, and categories
-- Support Vimium extension, click the 'f' key, the tag icon will also have a hint marker, you can quickly add tagss
+- Support Vimium extension, click the 'f' key, the tag icon will also have a hint marker, you can quickly add tags
 - On the [tag list](https://utags.pipecraft.net/tags/) page, you can see tagged users and posts, sorted by update order
 - Support [data export and import](https://utags.pipecraft.net/data/)
 - Compatible with the following userscript managers